odriverobotics/ODrive/docs/getting-started.md

 * See what other [commands and parameters](commands.md) are available, in order to better control the ODrive.
 * Control the ODrive from your own program or hook it up to an existing system through one of it's [interfaces](pinout.md).
 * See how you can improve the behavior during the startup procedure, like [bypassing encoder calibration](encoders.md#encoder-with-index-signal).
+* The CAN communication is the most reliable way of talking to ODrive in a real application.
+Check out the [CAN Guide](can-guide.md) and [CAN Protocol](can-protocol.md)

 If you have any issues or any questions please get in touch.
 The [ODrive Community](https://discourse.odriverobotics.com/) warmly welcomes you.